 In addition to our community's existing strengths, many agencies, government, non-government and commercial are demonstrating an increased valuing of community participation in decision making.

-The work Council undertakes to strengthen the community sector can benefit the ability of our local communities to develop stronger and more sustainable partnerships with these other organisations and make effective contributions to developments being led by other agencies that impact on their community.
+communities to develop stronger and more sustainable partnerships with these other organisations and make effective contributions to developments being led by other agencies that impact on their community.